trevorGalivan/cudaRayTracer/README.md

 # cudaRayTracer
-A naive (but heavily parralelized!) raytracer, created using CUDA and openGL.
+A naive (but heavily parallelized!) raytracer, created using CUDA and openGL.

 This was created as a proof of concept to learn CUDA and openGL interop.